Thursday, February 27, 2025

 Most wargame hills look like this, nice little neat round kopjies in the middle of a flat bushveld:

-Problem is that most hills outside of Africa don't look like kopjies and armies that used hills weren't constrained by their narrow confines to deploy only a percentage of their forces on them.
+Problem is that most hills outside of Africa (and in Africa too come to think of it) don't look like kopjies and armies that used hills weren't constrained by the hill's narrow dimensions to deploy only a percentage of their forces on them.

 Real hills are more like this.
 An entire army could deploy along the length of one.

 So, how to replicate that on the gaming table?
 It means creating hills of any size and shape.
-In Optio I do it with magnetic sheeting and hill segments.
+In Optio I do it with a battlefield cloth, magnetic sheeting and hill segments.

 The magnetic sheeting can be bought easily and cheaply.
 I got 4m x 60cm for a song at Maizey.
 Putting two strips side by side to give me my playing area of 80x160cm, I marked out a 10cm grid on the sheets, on the magnetic side.